emdgroup/baybe/docs/userguide/active_learning.md

 When labeling unmeasured data points, e.g. for a data acquisition campaign to gather data for a machine learning model, it can be beneficial to follow a guided approach rather than randomly measuring data.
-If this is done via iteratively measuring points according to a criterion proportional to the current model's uncertainty, the method is called **active learning**.
+If this is done via iteratively measuring points according to a criterion reflecting the current model's uncertainty, the method is called **active learning**.

 Active learning can be seen as a special case of Bayesian optimization.
 If we have the